Using Version Control in Studio Pro

 Committing results in a new revision in the repository.
 You can add the following information in Studio Pro when you perform a commit, and this will be attached to the newly created revision:

-• A textual message.
-This should be a summary of the changes you made
+• A textual message – this should be a summary of the changes you made.

 Studio Pro also attaches some information automatically:

-• The person who committed (the author)
+• The person who committed (the Author)

 • The date and time of the commit

-• The list of changed documents, folders, and modules along with the type of the change (for example modify or add)
+• The list of changed documents, folders, and modules along with the type of the change (for example, modify or add)

 • The version of Studio Pro that was used to commit

 Committing is only allowed if your working copy is up to date with the repository.
 If someone else committed a change since the last time you pulled, you will have to pull first.
 This is because the revision you create with the commit should incorporate both your changes and the changes by the other person.
 Updating will combine the latest changes in the repository with your changes.
-After reviewing the result, and fixing any conflicts, you can commit again.
+After reviewing the result and fixing any conflicts, you can commit again.

-4.3 Pushing
+Pushing

-4.3.1 Push Fast-Forward Only
+Push Fast-Forward Only

-4.4 Pulling
+Pulling

-Pulling retrieves the latest changes from the repository.
+Pulling retrieves the latest changes from the remote repository.
 You need to do this to incorporate any changes made by others that are not yet in your working copy before you can commit your changes to the repository.
 It is advisable to frequently update so that the number of changes you retrieve is small.

 To update the working copy of your app, click Pull in the Changes pane, or choose the Version Control > Pull menu item.

-Update Button
+Pull Button

-Changes you receive from the repository when pulling are combined with the changes you have made to your working copy (if any).
+Changes you receive from the remote repository when pulling are combined with the changes you have made to your working copy (if any).
 Afterwards, your working copy will contain both your changes and the changes you received.
 As part of the pull, the original of your working copy is updated as well.

-For example, if the last time you pulled you received all changes up to and including revision N, this means that the original for your working copy is revision 40.
-Since you started making changes to your working copy, other people on your team have made another four commits (X, Y, and Z).
+For example, if the last time you pulled you received all changes up to and including revision N, this means that the original for your working copy is revision N. Since you started making changes to your working copy, other people on your team have made another three commits (X, Y, and Z).
 If you now pull, you will receive those changes and Z will be the new original to which your changes are compared.

-4.5 History
+History

 The history of the app is a list of all revisions that have been committed.
 To view the history of the app, click the History button in the Changes pane, or choose the Version Control > History menu item.